r2nery/ml-comp-methods/README.md

-# ml-comp-methods
+# Computational Methods - Econometrics and ML
- Materials and Exercises from the Computational Methods course (i4 regulation 2023)
+ Materials and Exercises from the Computational Methods course taught at i4 Economic Regulation in 2023.